atomicframeworks/xStorage.js/README.md

 # Usage

 ## Set
-Set a property <br><br>
+Set a property on the cross-domain localStorage object.<br><br>
-Syntax - `xStore.set(property[, value])` <br>
+Syntax - `xStore.set(property[, value])`<br>
-Returns - A Promise or deferred object that allows you to chain .then() function calls. <br>
+Returns - A Promise or deferred object that allows you to chain .then() function calls.<br>
-Resolves - The cross-domain localStorage object. <br><br>
+Resolves - The cross-domain localStorage object.<br><br>

-Passing a value will set the cross-domain localStorage property to that value. <br>
+Passing a value will set the cross-domain localStorage property to that value.<br>
-Passing null or undefined as the value will erase the property from cross-domain localStorage. <br>
+Passing null or undefined as the value will erase the property from cross-domain localStorage.<br>

 ##### Example
 ```js